Bevia/CppChallenges/DataStructures/DeserializedBinaryTree/README.md

-## serialized and deserialized a binary tree
+## Serialized and deserialized a binary tree

 Serialization and deserialization of a binary tree in modern C++ can be accomplished using various techniques.
 One common approach is to use a pre-order traversal for serialization and to reconstruct the tree using a queue during deserialization.